CodeItQuick/CodeItQuick.github.io/_drafts/2024-10-07-Gilded-Rose-Refactoring-Yet-Another-Try.md

  gilded-rose.ts |     100 |       96 |     100 |     100 | 24
 ----------------|---------|----------|---------|---------|-------------------
 ```
-2. That's a lot of coverage; way more than any executive would predict is necessary
+2. That's a lot of coverage; way more than I would have predicted is necessary
 3. The actual code deviated from the requirements a number of times
 4. The code likely relies in part on the valid items being fed into the function
 5. Sulfuras is just a pass through, and the code should read `if (name === 'Sulfuras') return;`
 6. The fact the code is so difficult to read it made it necessary to write way more tests than if it were more plainly described
 7. I could probably delete some of my tests after the exercise was done
 8. There are a number of bugs in the code that should be fixed to bring it into alignment with the requirements document
-9. I concluded the idea of the exercise is threefold (1) write enough tests that we can stabilize the code (2) add the feature (3) remove any latent bugs
+9. I concluded the idea of the exercise is threefold
+(1) write enough tests that we can stabilize the code
+(2) add the feature
+(3) remove any latent bugs

 # Testing Philosophy
 1. The loop is kind of immaterial to the testing.
 We only have to test the if statements, not the loop.
 So no need to increment multiple days.